pruzand/dojox-gfx-samples/README.md

 dojox-gfx-samples
 =================

-A set of dojox.gfx samples
+A set of dojox.gfx code samples provided under the Dojo license.